Kirill1543/payconiq-assignment/README.md

  Example of request json with changes:
   > {"name":"Hong-Kong Stock", "price":4.5}

+## Requests Requirements
+There are some requirements for the input requests:
+ - Input price should be present and greater than 0.
+Otherwise there will be an exception.
+ - Input stock name should be not-empty.
+Otherwise there will be an exception.
+ - Input stock name should be unique (after removing trailing and leading whitespaces).
+ Otherwise there will be an exception.
+ - Stock name can't be modified.

 ## How to build and start server
 *Note*: Java 11 is required